Tylopilus alboater: Similar species

 Some Tylopilus species have a superficial resemblance to T. alboater and might be confused with it, including T. atronicotianus, T. atratus, and T. griseocarneus.
 T. atratus produces smaller fruit bodies with caps up to 9 cm in diameter, and its whitish flesh directly stains black without any intermediate reddish phase when injured.
 It is known from only from western New York state.
 The "false black velvet bolete", T. atronicotianus, has a brownish cap that lacks the velvety texture of T. alboater, and has stems that are minutely velvety and almost black near the base.
 T. griseocarneus, found in the Atlantic and Gulf Coastal Plains of North America, is readily distinguished from T. alboater by the strong orange to red discoloration that results when cutting or damaging the flesh of a fresh specimen.
 Furthermore, T. griseocarneus lacks the whitish bloom present on young caps of T. alboater, and typically has a more prominently reticulated stem.
 Specimens of T. alboater that are paler than usual can be confused with T. ferrugineus, but the latter has yellow cystidia when mounted in KOH, while the cystidia of the former are brownish yellow under similar conditions.

 Distribution and habitat

 Tylopilus alboater is a mycorrhizal species, and its fruit bodies grow on the ground solitarily, scattered, or in groups under deciduous trees, particularly oak.
 Fruiting occurs in deciduous, coniferous, and mixed forests.
 Its dark color makes it difficult to notice in the field.

-In North America, the mushroom is widely distributed east of the Rocky Mountains.
-The distribution ranges from Quebec in Canada, south to the New England states down to Florida, extending west to Missouri, Michigan, and Texas.
+It can be found from June to September in North America, where it is widely distributed east of the Rocky Mountains.
+Its range stretches from Quebec in Canada, south to the New England states down to Florida, extending west to Missouri, Michigan, and Texas.
 It is also found in Mexico.
 In Asia, it has been recorded from China (Anhui, Fujian, Guangdong, Guangxi, and Sichuan), Japan, Taiwan, and Thailand.